Appearance

 The current market price outranks every number in the signal.
 Your generic default distances are the least-trusted reference precisely because they are generic.

-Every price in the signal — entry, stop loss, and each take profit — gets three weighted checks.
+Every price in the signal — entry, stop loss, and each take profit — is weighed against the trusted reference points along three lines of reasoning:

 A value 10x off the market is a decimal typo

-TTMT rejects it on the spot.
+TTMT rejects it immediately.
 There is no legitimate signal where a price is ten times the current market price.

 What Happens to a Flagged Value